In a nutshell…

 The high mountain region of Montenegro…

 The last two of Montenegro’s natural wonders can be found in the mountainous northern region.
 This karst region is Montenegro’s highest area and a constituent of the Alps themselves.
-As the result of the karst porosity, rain water rapidly disappears, leaving a landform stony and barren.
+As the result of the karst porosity, rain water rapidly disappears, leaving a land form stony and barren.

 The national park of Durmitor

 The character of the northern part of Montenegro is best demonstrated by the biggest national park of Montenegro, the Durmitor massif.
 Here can be found Europe’s deepest canyon, the Tara Canyon.
-For thousands of years the Tara river has been sculpting and scouring its path through the soft limestone surface, resulting in one the deepest gorges of the world – in some places 1,300 m to the valley.
+For thousands of years the Tara river has been sculpting and scouring its path through the soft limestone surface, resulting in one the deepest gorges of the world – in some places 1,300 meter to the valley.
 This is the reason why the Tara Canyon is Montenegro’s second enlisted place on the UNESCO list for World Heritage Sites.

 “Didn’t the old legend told, when god had created the earth, he flown over it with 3 bags who carried earth, seeds, and rocks.
 Every country got his share.
 Until the devil suddenly appeared and cutted the bag filled with rocks.
 The country were the rocks were tumbling on would be known as Montenegro.”